mserajnik/vmangos-deploy/README.md

 > on an older commit than the previous ones you used to perform a clean
 > downgrade due to the database migrations.

-Since the Docker images are generally built only once a day it, is unlikely that there will be a build for every single VMaNGOS commit.
+Since the Docker images are generally built only once a day, it is unlikely that there will be a build for every single VMaNGOS commit.
 Older images are automatically deleted, roughly after 40 days; in practice, you should not rely on specific images staying available for any prolonged period of time.
 If you